marcoguerri/marcoguerri.github.io/_posts/2013-10-07-gentoo-dmcrypt.markdown

     find . | cpio --quiet -o -H newc | gzip -9 > /mnt/gentoo/boot/initramfs

 I am not completely sure that cpio is part of the minimal gentoo image.
-It should be in the stage3 image just installed, so it might be necessary to specify the absolute path with respect to /mnt/gentoo.
-Once created the initrd, make sure grub.conf is set correctly to load the kernel image and the initrd.
+It should be in the Gentoo stage3 image just installed, so it might be necessary to specify the absolute path with respect to /mnt/gentoo.
+Once created the initrd, grub.conf should be configured to load the kernel image and the initrd.
-Mine looks like below.

     title Gentoo
     root (hd0,0)
     kernel /bzImage vga=791
     initrd /initramfs

+After umounting /mnt/gentoo/boot, /mnt/gentoo/proc,
-Everything should be ready now. umount /mnt/gentoo/boot, /mnt/gentoo/proc and /mnt/gentoo, reboot and hopefully you will be promped for the password of the encrypted volume.
+/mnt/gentoo and rebooting the machine, the initrd should ask for the password of the encrypted volume and then mount the root filesystem.
 <hr width="30%" style="margin-bottom:20px;margin-top:20px"/>
 <ul class="references">
 </li> <a name="gentoo_handbook">[1] [Gentoo Linux x86 Handbook](http://www.gentoo.org/doc/en/handbook/handbook-x86.xml?full=1)